Quantile Treatment Effects in Regression Kink Designs: Introduction

 \section{Introduction}

-Theories for the regression kink design are advanced by a few papers in the recent literature.
-Card, Lee, Pei, and Weber (2016) propose identification of average effects of continuous treatments, Dong (2016) proposes identification of average effects of binary treatments, and Chiang and Sasaki (2016) propose identification of quantile effects of continuous treatments.
-To date, no theories have been proposed for identification of quantile effects of discrete treatments in the regression kink design, despite its relevance to empirical research.
+Theories of identification in regression kink designs are advanced by a few papers in the recent literature. \citet{card_lee_pei_weber2015} propose identification of average effects of continuous treatments. \citet{dong2018} proposes identification of average effects of binary treatments. \citet{chiang_sasaki2019} propose identification of quantile-wise effects of continuous treatments.
+To date, no theory has been proposed for identification of quantile-wise effects of binary treatments in regression kink designs.
 This paper aims to fill this void in the literature.

-Specifically, in the regression kink design with binary treatments, we show that a local Wald ratio of derivatives of some conditional expectation functions can be used to identify the conditional distributions of the potential outcomes given the event of local compliance.
-These conditional distributions can be used in turn to identify the quantile treatment effects given the event of local compliance.
-Our identification argument parallels that of Frandsen, Fr\"olich, and Melly (2012) who show that a local Wald ratio can be used to identify the conditional quantile treatment effects given the event of local compliance in the context of the regression discontinuity design.
-Because of the lack of discontinuity in our context of the regression kink design, however, our identification result entails the limit case of the event of local compliance, which amounts to the subpopulation of the marginal treatment effects.
-This is analogous to, and provides a quantile counterpart of the identification result by Dong (2016).
+Specifically, in regression kink designs with binary treatments, we show that a local Wald ratio of derivatives of certain conditional expectation functions can be used to identify the conditional distribution functions of the potential outcomes given the event of local compliance.
+These conditional distribution functions can be used in turn to identify the quantile treatment effects given the event of local compliance.
+Our identification argument parallels that of \citet{frandsen_frolich_melly2012}, who show that a local Wald ratio of certain conditional expectation functions can be used to identify the conditional distribution functions of potential outcomes given the event of local compliance in the context of regression discontinuity designs.
+Because of the lack of discontinuity in our context of regression kink designs, however, our identification result entails the limit case of the event of local compliance, which amounts to the subpopulation to which the marginal treatment effects \citep{bjorklund_moffitt1987,heckman_vytlacil1999,heckman_vytlacil2005} are relevant.
+This is analogous to, and provides a quantile counterpart of the identification result by \citet{dong2018}.

-In addition to the causal interpretation result, we also aim to contribute to the method of empirical practice by developing a robust bootstrap method of inference for quantile treatment effects based on an estimator of the local Wald ratio.
-We propose a multiplier bootstrap method, and show its uniform validity across quantiles, which can be used in turn to conduct tests of uniform treatment significance and treatment heterogeneity among others.
-This method enjoys robustness against common choices of bandwidths, such as the approximate MSE-optimal ones, by incorporating the bias correction approach of Calonico, Cattaneo and Titiunik (2014) into our bootstrap framework.
-In the context of sharp designs, Qu and Yoon (2015) develop an alternative method of robust bootstrap for quantile treatment effects.
-Our multiplier bootstrap method works even for fuzzy designs, which we focus on throughout this paper.